AndresJalife/Data_structures/README.md

 # Data_structures
+My name is Andres Jalife and im currently studying in UBA a bachelor degree in System Analysis.
-Several data structures developed while studying.
+I will be uploding several data structures developed while studying.